-- 2.1 Fundamental Concept of Anatomy and Physiology: Classification of Joints and Muscles, - 2.2 Types of Muscle Contraction. - 2.3 Fundamental concepts of following terms- Angle of Pull, All or None Law, Reciprocal Innervation
+- 2.1 Fundamental Concept of Anatomy and Physiology: Classification of Joints and Muscles - 2.2 Origin, Insertion and Actions of Major Muscles - 2.3 Types of Muscle Contraction. - 2.4 Fundamental concepts of following terms- Angle of Pull, All or NoneLaw, Reciprocal Innervation

-- 3.1 Mechanical Concepts: Force Meaning, definition, types and its application to sports activities - 3.2 Lever Meaning, definition, types and its application to human body. - 3.3 Newton's Laws of Motion-Meaning, definition and its application to sports activities. - 3.4 Projectile Factors influencing projectile trajectory.
+- 3.1 Mechanical Concepts: Force Meaning, definition, types and itsapplication to sports activities - 3.2 Lever Meaning, definition, types and its application to human body. - 3.3 Newton's Laws of Motion-Meaning, definition and its application to sports activities. - 3.4 Projectile Factors influencing projectile trajectory.
 Phases of Projectile

-4.1 Kinematics and Kinetics of Human Movement, Linear Kinematics - Distance and Displacement, speed and velocity, Acceleration

-- 4.2 Angular kinematics Angular Distance and Displacement, Angular Speed and velocity, Angular Acceleration. - 4.3 Linear Kinetics Inertia, Mass, Momentum, Friction.
-Angular Kinetics - Moment of inertia, Couple, Stability.
+- 4.1 Kinematics and Kinetics of Human Movement, Linear Kinematics -Distance and Displacement, speed and velocity, Acceleration - 4.2 Angular kinematics Angular Distance and Displacement, AngularSpeed and velocity, Angular Acceleration. - 4.3 Linear Kinetics Inertia, Mass, Momentum, Friction.
+Angular Kinetics - Moment of inertia , Couple, Stability.
 Friction and its types

 - Bunn, J. W. (1972).
 Scientific principles of coaching.
 Englewood Cliffs, N.J.: Prentice Hall Inc. - Hay, J. G. & Reid, J. G.(1982).
 The anatomical and mechanical basis of human motion.
 Englewood Cliffs, N.J.: prentice Hall Inc. - Hay, J. G. & Reid, J. G.(1988).
-Anatomy, mechanics and human motion.
+Anatomy, mechanics and humanmotion.
 Englewood Cliffs, N.J.: prentice Hall Inc. - Hay, J. G. (1970).
 The biomechanics of sports techniques.
-Englewood Cliffs, N.J.: Prentice Hall, Inc.
+Englewood Cliffs, N.J.: Prentice Hall, Inc. - Simonian, C.(1911).

-Simonian, C.(1911).
 Fundamentals of sport biomechanics.
-Englewood Cliffs, N.J.: Prentice Hall Inc.
+Englewood Cliffs, N.J.: Prentice HallInc.

-Course Title: TRACK & FIELD -III Paper Code: PHE
+Course Title: TRACK & FIELD -III (Throwing events)

-(Throwing events)

-- 1. The pass out student will be aware of historical development and important tournaments of event at National and International level. - 2.
-The student will be able to demonstrate fundamental skills of the game/sports event. - 3.
-The pass out student will be able to apply gained knowledge for tactical and technical preparation for sports competition. - 4.
-The student will be able to deliver his/her duties as an official to conduct a match/event.
+CO1:-The pass out student will be aware of historical development and important tournaments at National and International level.

+CO2:- The student will be able to demonstrate fundamental skills of the events.

+CO3:- The student will be able to apply gained knowledge for technical preparation for track and field events.

+CO4:- The student will be aware about rule & regulation of the event & officiating in track and field events

-- 1.1 Introduction of events, Brief History - 1.2 Rules and Regulations:
+- 1.1 Introduction of events, Brief History - 1.2 Rules and Regulations:(according to IAAF)

-(according to IAAF)

-- 2.1 Equipment's required - 2.2 Marking of the arena and
+- 2.1 Equipment's required - 2.2 Marking of the arena and sector

-sector

-3.1 Conditioning: Specific

-exercises for conditioning

-3.2 Techniques: Phases of the event / Different Stages of Teaching
+- 3.1 Conditioning: Specific exercises for conditioning - 3.2 Techniques: Phases of the event / Different Stages of Teaching